Dental Ethics, History of Medical Bioethics, and Philosophy in Dentistry

 An argument is divided into premises and conclusions.
 The conclusions are derived from the premises through logical operations.
 For a deductive argument to be valid, the conclusion cannot be false if the premises are all true.
 If the conclusion could be false to any degree, the premise do not logically entail the conclusion.
 If an argument is valid and sound (i.e, the premises are all true), then the concussion must be true.

 In speculative reasoning, we can be certain that a fact is true if the premises from which it is deductively derived are also true.
 The problem is to determine true premises also.
 Offering further axioms in proof of the original premises would entail further proof of those axioms.
 See the dilemma?
 Socrates used the dialectical method to somewhat help the situation.
+We first start with a common notion and attack it with counter arguments.
+If we end with a self-contradiction or it contradicts something known to be true then the first theory is rejected for a new reconciliation.
+Plato thought that the understanding from the rejections offered will develop a true idea (or at least a better one for reexamination).

 Aristotle – Virtue Ethics